terdelyi / phanstatic

 Preview

-To preview the dist folder quickly in a browser:
+To preview your site directly from the content folder in a browser, run:

 php ./vendor/bin/phanstatic preview